Lawmakers push for fixes to no-fault auto law as impacted families protest at the Capitol - News Break

 Democratic lawmakers held a virtual press conference Wednesday morning to urge support for the passage of two bills currently in the State Legislature that they say would prevent certain fee schedule changes within the no-fault auto reform law, which is set to go into effect in July.

-The fee scheduling that is particularly concerning for lawmakers and advocates alike is the cuts to reimbursement percentages that insurance companies would be required to pay towards post-acute, in-home care.
+The fee schedule that is particularly concerning for lawmakers and advocates alike is the cuts to reimbursement percentages that insurance companies would be required to pay towards post-acute, in-home care.

 As of July 1, 2021, once the law goes into effect, insurance companies will only reimburse rehabilitation providers at 55% of what the providers were charging in January of 2019.